wangbingjie/blast/docs/developer_guide/dev_overview_of_repo.rst

 app
 ---

-The :code:`app/` directory contains all the blast django app source code.
+The :code:`app/` directory contains all the Blast Django app source code.
-:code:`app/Dockerfile` tells Docker how to build the blast container.
+:code:`app/Dockerfile` tells Docker how to build the Blast container.
-:code:`app/requirements.txt` contains all the blast package dependencies.
+:code:`app/requirements.txt` contains all the Blast package dependencies.
 We provide a more detailed breakdown below of the sub directories below.

 entrypoints
 +++++++++++

-The :code:`app/entrypoints` directory contains the entrypoint scripts used to start the blast application and related services.
+The :code:`app/entrypoints` directory contains the entrypoint scripts used to start the Blast application and related services.
 These scripts are used by the Docker Compose files.
-This directory also contains utility scripts to clean data directories when restarting blast.
+This directory also contains utility scripts to clean data directories when restarting Blast.

 app
 +++

-The :code:`app/app/` directory contains the django level application settings.
+The :code:`app/app/` directory contains the Django level application settings.

 host
 ++++

-The :code:`app/host/` directory contains all the blast source code.
+The :code:`app/host/` directory contains all the Blast source code.

 fixtures
 ^^^^^^^^